MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaInsightsSettings.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
 For more information, see [About the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).

-Use the Get-VivaInsightsSettings cmdlet to check whether user has the access to features in Microsoft Viva Insights in Microsoft Teams settings for users.
+Use the Get-VivaInsightsSettings cmdlet to check whether a user has access to features in Microsoft Viva Insights in Microsoft Teams.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).